ESG Library

 • Can provide information about the supplier of raw material pulp

-Planting Forests in Kosaka, Akita Prefecture
+Planting Forests in Kosaka (Akita Prefecture)

 In Kosaka, which since the Meiji era has lost a lot of forest due to the impact of exhaust gasses and deforestation by the mining and smelting industry, progress in forestation has been made with the planting of black locust and Japanese cedar trees after WWII.
-However, while the black locust trees are highly fertile, they are a species of tree with a relatively short life span, and they are shifting to a period of decline in their growth cycle.
-The DOWA Group started planting trees in 2006.
+However, while the black locust is highly fertile, it is a species of tree with a relatively short life span, and it shifts to a period of decline in its growth cycle.
+The Group started planting trees in 2006.
 We aim to create a natural and stable forest so that, different from an artificial forest, it does not require maintenance by humans.
 We have worked to restore the original vegetation of the area by “making a local forest with local trees.”
+Under the guidance of the Japanese Center for International Studies in Ecology, we have completed planting about 200,000 trees by 2023.
+The seedlings planted in the first year have grown a lot, and now form a small forest.

-Sustainable Water Treatment: Bio Palette
+Sustainable Water Treatment – Bio Palette – (Saitama Prefecture)

 Plants around marshes and waterfronts are known to have a high water purification capabilities.
 We created habitats for those plants, including aquatic creatures, insects and microorganisms, on the premises of DOWA Hightech Co., Ltd. in Honjo City, Saitama and installed effluent treatment facilities that are friendly to the environment to clean water using natural purification capabilities.
 We named these facility “Bio Palette,” hoping that in the facility there would be different flowers in full bloom in each season throughout the year like a colorful pallet of paints.
 The BOD concentration of effluent passing through Bio Pallet is reduced from between 10 to 20 mg/l to less than 3 mg/l, with significantly reduced organic pollution.
 A wide range of creatures like dragonflies and rice fish gather in the Bio Palette, many insects fly to the leaves and flowers there, creating an environmentally friendly place for many creatures.
 Many people visited Bio Palette, including the Prefectural Governor and elementary school children, who showed great interest in our purification technology utilizing living creatures.

-Sustainable Water Treatment: Bio Palette
+Sustainable Water Treatment - Bio Palette -